JuliaAstro/DustExtinction.jl/docs/src/color_laws.md

 # [Color laws](@id laws)

 The following empirical laws allow us to model the reddening of light as it travels to us.
-If you aren't quite sure which law to use, [`ccm89`](@ref) is a decent default.
+The law you use should depend on the type of data you have and the goal of its use. [`ccm89`](@ref) is very common for use in removing extinction from stellar observations, but [`cal00`](@ref), for instance, is suited for galaxies with massive stars.
+Look through the citations and documentation for each law to get a better idea of what sort of physics it targets.

 ```@meta
 DocTestSetup = quote